 Step 3: Enter Your Bank Card Info

-If this is your first time you'll need to set a six digit code as your payment password.
+If this is your first time, you'll need to set a six digit code as your payment password.
 You'll be using this password anytime you pay online.
 After that you'll enter your Chinese bank card number.
-Hit next, and Alipay will display name of your bank beside "Card Type".
+Hit next, and Alipay will display the name of your bank beside "Card Type".
 Fill in your name and other information.

 Alipay will send a text message containing a confirmation code to the phone number you've entered for your bank account.
 Enter this code to finish linking your bank card to Alipay.